ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/alerting-routing-changes.md

 **Using Distribution Groups for Multiple Recipients**

 If your team requires multiple people to receive the new ticket alert emails, the best approach is to use a distribution group (shared mailbox or group email address).
-You can then set this distribution group as the alert contact in LogicMonitor.
+You can then set this distribution group as the alert contact in Glass.

-This ensures that alerts reach all relevant team members without needing to modify LogicMonitor each time personnel changes occur.
+This ensures that alerts reach all relevant team members without needing to modify Glass each time personnel changes occur.

 If you have any further queries please contact support